Young Adult Diagnosis

 - Pacific Autism Family Centre’s initiative, GO Group, provides paid, goal oriented employment opportunities

 - Ready, Willing & Able is a collaborative initiative working to build a more inclusive workforce

 If there are co-op positions in your child’s high school this can be an excellent way for him or her to experience what it is like to have a job.
 Vocational training and life skills training can also provide your child with the extra help he or she needs in order to see him/herself as a productive member of the society.

-There are many possible models for community living for an Adult with ASD, regardless of where they are on the spectrum.
-While some individuals may be able to live independently, hold a job and a mortgage, others may need more support.
+There are many possible models for community living for an Adult with ASD.
 Independent living skills can be taught in much the same way as job skills, they can be broken down into tasks.
 Before thinking about moving out, it is important to really examine the types of supports that the adult may need to have in place in order to successfully live independently or semi-independently.
 Examples include: access to public transit, safety precautions in the living space, cooking skills etc.

 - How much support is needed for daily activities?
 Is life skills training needed (cleaning, cooking, shopping, transportation)

 - Is the youth/adult eligible for Community Living BC (CLBC )

 - The possibility of home sharing: a residential option in which an adult with a developmental disability shares a home with someone who is contracted to provide ongoing support.